spiral/docs/http/request-response.md

 ```

 ### Post/Data with fallback to Query parameters
-If you want to read value from POST data and then from Query simply use method `input`.
+If you want to read the value from POST data and then from Query, simply use the method `input`.

 ```php
 dump($input->input('name'));